ebertti/awesome-telegram/README.md

 + [@voice_translator_bot](https://t.me/voice_translator_bot) - bot for translating voice messages into other languages (speech-to-speech).
 + [@TyzenhausBot](https://t.me/TyzenhausBot) - shared expenses tracking bot.
 + [@pdfbot](https://t.me/pdfbot) - Telegram bot that can do a lot of things related to PDF files
++ [joinhider_bot](https://github.com/lorien/joinhider_bot) - bot to delete messages about user has joined or left chat
++ [watchdog_robot](https://github.com/lorien/watchdog_robot) - bot to delete links, stickers, GIFs, video, photo and other types of messages in chat

 ### Inline Bots